India to resume exports of coronavirus vaccines in October

 NEW DELHI -- India, the world's largest vaccine producer, will resume exports and donations of surplus coronavirus vaccines in October after halting them during a devastating surge in domestic infections in April, the health minister said Monday.

-Mansukh Mandaviya said the surplus vaccines will be used to fulfill India's "commitment towards the world for the collective fight against COVID-19,' but vaccinating Indians will remain the government's "topmost priority.'
+Mansukh Mandaviya said the surplus vaccines will be used to fulfill India's "commitment toward the world for the collective fight against COVID-19," but vaccinating Indians will remain the government's "topmost priority."

 Before halting exports, India donated or sold 66 million vaccine doses to nearly 100 countries.

-Mandaviya said India's monthly coronavirus vaccine production has more than doubled since April and is expected to increase to 300 million doses in October.
+Mandaviya did not specify how many doses would be exported.
+He said India's monthly coronavirus vaccine production has more than doubled since April and is expected to increase to 300 million doses in October.

-'We will help the world and fulfil our responsibility to COVAX,' he said.
+"We will help the world and fulfill our responsibility to COVAX," he said.

 Serum Institute of India, the world's largest maker of vaccines, is now producing an estimated 150 million doses of the AstraZeneca vaccine each month, a more than twofold increase since April.